 Why You Need a Better Relationship With Your Counselor

 Even freshmen can start applying for college scholarships.
 Your counselor may know about local or school-sponsored scholarships you can start looking into right now.
 Remember, getting some money for school now means less work (and fewer loans!) later on.
-Even if you're not motivated to write an essay right this second, some scholarships just require the click of a button, like the monthly Cappex Easy Money College Scholarship!

 The Right Classes